J4X-98/Writeups/Websites/DamnVulnerableDeFi/04_SideEntrance/writeup.md

 }
 ```

-We can then just deploy and call this in the testscript the same way as we did before:
+We can then just deploy and call this in the test script the same way as we did before:

 ```js
 it('Execution', async function () {